vEnhance/django-discordo/README.md

 uv add django-discordo
 ```

-Contrary to the name, Django is actually an optional dependency.
+Contrary to the name, **Django is actually an optional dependency**.
-This can also be used for logging in non-Django applications,
+This can also be used for logging in non-Django applications;
-and in that case Django-specific functionality is turned off.
+in that case Django-specific functionality is turned off.

 ## Configuration